-I just spent four weeks in Vietnam’s southern region, my first time ever in the country.
 I’ve visited some 80 countries over the years; I’ve been around.
 Yet, Vietnam offered up several firsts for me and various surprises and customs I’ve never seen elsewhere.

 Vietnam does things differently.